satyamrai0510/CapstoneCMRU/README.md

-# Real-Time AR Navigation with Adaptive Zone Segmentation
+# Dynamic Emergency Navigation System for Indoor Evacuation

 Birth of this repo: 07.11.2024